cabforum/servercert/docs/BR.md

     Suggested tools for checking for weak keys can be found here: <https://cabforum.org/resources/tools/>

-If the Subscriber Certificate will contain an `extKeyUsage` extension containing either the values `id-kp-serverAuth` [RFC5280] or `anyExtendedKeyUsage` [RFC5280], the CA SHALL NOT generate a Key Pair on behalf of a Subscriber, and SHALL NOT accept a certificate request using a Key Pair previously generated by the CA.
+If the Subscriber Certificate will contain an `extKeyUsage` extension containing either the values `id-kp-serverAuth` [RF 5280](https://datatracker.ietf.org/doc/html/rfc5280) or `anyExtendedKeyUsage` [RF 5280](https://datatracker.ietf.org/doc/html/rfc5280), the CA SHALL NOT generate a Key Pair on behalf of a Subscriber, and SHALL NOT accept a certificate request using a Key Pair previously generated by the CA.

 ### 6.1.2 Private key delivery to subscriber